A Unified Construction of Streaming Sketches via the L\'evy-Khintchine Representation Theorem: Previous Sketches and Processes

-where we have invoked the Poisson limit theorem (see, e.g., \cite[Theorem 3.6.1]{durrett2019probability}) because $\E \sum_{j=1}^w Y_{w,j} =1$ and $\max_{j=1}^w \pr(Y_{w,j}\neq 0) = \frac{1}{w}\to 0$ as $w\to \infty$.
+Here we have invoked the Poisson limit theorem (see~\cite[Theorem 3.6.1]{durrett2019probability}) which can be applied since $\E \sum_{j=1}^w Y_{w,j} =1$ and $\max_{j=1}^w \pr(Y_{w,j}\neq 0) = \frac{1}{w}\to 0$ as $w\to \infty$.
 Similarly, the number of elements with value $\mathbf{x}(j)$ is also $\Poisson(1)$ and the occurrences of different values are independent.
 It is well known that such a limiting distribution can be simulated algorithmically by duplicating every element a $\Poisson(1)$ number of times (see \cite{flajolet1985probabilistic,flajolet2007hyperloglog,pettie2021information,wang2023better}).
 On the other hand, such limit distributions can be equivalently simulated by hashing each element to a Poisson process and then sampling at different times.
-Thus all sketches based on subsampling can be simulated by the \LevyTower{} (without mapping to the complex unit circle $\T$) with the corresponding (compound) Poisson processes.
+Thus, all sketches based on subsampling can be simulated by the \LevyTower{} with the corresponding (compound) Poisson processes.